-Goulburn-Murray Water is responsible for the management of 7 river basins and their associated water supply systems, north of the Great Divide covering approximately 68,000 square kilometres.
+Goulburn-Murray Water is responsible for the management of seven river basins and their associated water supply systems, north of the Great Divide covering approximately 68,000 square kilometres.
 Each river basin is composed of the catchment for one or more major rivers and their tributaries.

-Water Resources within each supply system are allocated to various parties including urban authorities, irrigators and the Environment in accordance with the Water Act 2006 and all relevant state legislative bulk entitlement orders.
+Water Resources within each supply system are allocated to various parties including urban authorities, irrigators and the environment in accordance with the Water Act 2006 and all relevant state legislative bulk entitlement orders.

-Unregulated Rivers and Creeks - private diverters (pumpers) whose properties adjoin unregulated rivers and creeks where water flows without control or regulation.
+Private diverters (pumpers) whose properties adjoin unregulated rivers and creeks where water flows without control or regulation.

-Storage Diversions - private diverters (pumpers) whose properties back directly onto a storage.
+Private diverters (pumpers) whose properties back directly onto a storage.

-Regulated Rivers - private diverters (pumpers) who order and access water in regulated river reaches downstream of a storage where flows can be regulated.
+Private diverters (pumpers) who order and access water in regulated river reaches downstream of a storage where flows can be regulated.

-Diversion Channels in Irrigation Areas - gravity fed diversion of water from G-MW diversion channels on to a private property channel network via a water wheel or TTC automated door.
+Gravity fed diversion of water from GMW diversion channels onto a private property channel network through a water wheel or automated door.

-Groundwater bores - customers with a license to extract from a groundwater bore located on their property.
+Customers with a license to extract from a groundwater bore located on their property.

-Farm Dams - customers with a license to fill and extract water from a farm dam that fills naturally on their property.
+Customers with a license to fill and extract water from a farm dam that fills naturally on their property.